Pix4D/oauth2_proxy/README.md

 For Bitbucket, follow the [registration steps to create an OAuth client](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html#OAuthonBitbucketCloud-Createaconsumer).

-The Bitbucket auth provider supports one additional parameter to restrict authentication to members of a given Bitbucket team.
+The Bitbucket auth provider supports two additional parameters to restrict authentication to members of a given Bitbucket team and/or repository.
 Restricting by team is normally accompanied with `--email-domain=*`

-    -bitbucket-team="": restrict logins to members of this team
+    -bitbucket-team="": restrict logins to members of this team -bitbucket-repository="": restrict logins to user with access to this repository

 ## Email Authentication